FreedomIntelligence/MultilingualSIFT/README.md

-# MultilingualSIFT: Multilingual Supervised Instruction Fine-tuning
+# Multilingual Supervised Instruction Fine-tuning

 This repo aims to provide the data, models, evaluation benchmark for multilingual instruction fine-tuning.